|

 Genealogy "Family History"

-Genealogy (from Greek: γενεα, genea, "family";
+Genealogy (from Greek: γενεα, genea, "family"; and λόγος,

-and λόγος, logos, "knowledge") is the study and tracing of family
+logos, "knowledge") is the study and tracing of family

-This involves the collection of the names of relatives, both living and
+pedigrees.
+This involves the collection of the names of

-deceased, and establishing the relationships among them based on
+relationships among them based on primary, secondary and/or

-primary, secondary and/or circumstantial evidence or documentation,
+circumstantial evidence or documentation, thus building up a

-thus building up a cohesive family tree.
+cohesive family tree.
 Genealogy (often misspelled

 "geneology") is often also referred to as family history,

-although these terms may be used distinctly: the former being the basic
+although these terms may be used distinctly: the former

-out" of the lives and personal histories of the individuals involved.
+histories of the individuals involved.

 Overview

-histories and preserve family stories to
+Genealogists collect oral histories and preserve family

-discover ancestors and living relatives.
-Genealogists also attempt to
+stories to discover ancestors and living relatives.

-understand not just where and when people lived but also their
+when people lived but also their lifestyle, biography, and

-lifestyle, biography, and motivations.
-Genealogists and family
+motivations.
+Genealogists and family historians often join

-from more experienced researchers, and everyone benefits from shared
+experienced researchers, and everyone benefits from shared

 knowledge.